ErikBjare/gptme/README.md

   The interface provides user commands that can be used to interact with the system.

-  Available commands:
-    /undo         Undo the last action
-    /log          Show the conversation log
-    /tools        Show available tools
-    /edit         Edit the conversation in your editor /rename       Rename the conversation
-    /fork         Create a copy of the conversation with a new name /summarize    Summarize the conversation
-    /replay       Re-execute codeblocks in the conversation, wont store output in log /impersonate  Impersonate the assistant
-    /tokens       Show the number of tokens used /export       Export conversation as standalone HTML
-    /help         Show this help message
-    /exit         Exit the program

-  Keyboard shortcuts:
-    Ctrl+J        Insert a new line without executing the prompt

 Options:
-  -n, --name TEXT        Name of conversation.
-Defaults to generating a random
+  --name TEXT                     Name of conversation.
+Defaults to generating
-                         name.
+                                  a random name.
-  -m, --model TEXT       Model to use, e.g. openai/gpt-4o,
+  -m, --model TEXT                Model to use, e.g.
-                         anthropic/claude-3-5-sonnet-20240620.
+                                  openai/gpt-4-turbo-preview,
+                                  anthropic/claude-3-opus-20240229.
 If only
-                         provider given, a default is used.
+                                  provider given then a default is used.
   -w, --workspace TEXT            Path to workspace directory.
-Pass '@log' to create a
+Pass '@log' to
-                         workspace in the log directory.
+                                  create a workspace in the log directory.
-  -r, --resume           Load last conversation
-  -y, --no-confirm       Skips all confirmation prompts.
+  -r, --resume                    Load last conversation -y, --no-confirm                Skips all confirmation prompts.
-  -n, --non-interactive  Force non-interactive mode.
+  -n, --non-interactive           Non-interactive mode.
 Implies --no-confirm.
   --system TEXT                   System prompt.
-Can be 'full', 'short', or something
+Can be 'full', 'short', or
-                         custom.
+                                  something custom.
   -t, --tools TEXT                Comma-separated list of tools to allow.
-Available:
-                         read, save, append, patch, shell, subagent, tmux, browser, gh, chats, screenshot, vision, computer,
-                         python.
+  --tool-format TEXT              Tool parsing method.
+Can be 'markdown',
+                                  'xml', 'tool'. (experimental)
   --no-stream                     Don't stream responses --show-hidden                   Show hidden system messages.
   -v, --verbose                   Show verbose output.
+  --version                       Show version and configuration information --mcp-config TEXT               Path to MCP servers configuration file.
+  --mcp-servers TEXT              Comma-separated list of MCP server IDs to use.
-  --version              Show version and configuration information --help                 Show this message and exit.
+  --help                          Show this message and exit.
 ```